 Guide to the Debugging Tools

-The Debugging section can be found on the left-hand list of portal modules in between the Reporting and API Keys sections.
-Once you have entered the Debugging section there will be 3 headers, Sip Call Flow Tool, Call Control Flow Tool and Web Dialer.
+The Debugging section can be found on the left-hand list of portal modules nested within the Reporting header.
+Once you have entered the Debugging section there will be 4 headers, Sip Call Flow Tool, Prog.
+Voice Call Flow Tool, Detail Record Search and Webhook Deliveries.

 Using the Sip call flow tool is straightforward.
 You can specify a date range that extends back 3 days maximum, and the calling and/or destination numbers.